ethansilvas/basic-git-branching/README.md

 1. If the rebase failed and you are stuck you can do `git rebase --abort`.
 2. You will want to set VSCode to be your git editor by doing `git config --global core.editor "code --wait"`
-3. With VSCode as your editor, retry the rebase with `git pull origin main --rebase`
+3. With VSCode as your editor, retry the rebase with `git rebase main`
 4. Now VSCode will go through each of the commits that make a merge conflict and will open the corresponding files with edits that look like:

 ![Current/incoming changes in a VSCode window to resolve merge conflicts](/images/vscode-merge-conflict.png) <br>